-Sensory innervation of normal and hypospadiac prepuce: possible implications in hypospadiology
+Sensory innervation of normal and hypospadiac prepuce: Possible implications in hypospadiology

 Pediatric Surgery International

 (2004).
-Sensory innervation of normal and hypospadiac prepuce: possible implications in hypospadiology.
+Sensory innervation of normal and hypospadiac prepuce: Possible implications in hypospadiology.
 Pediatric Surgery International, 20(8), 623-627.

-Available at: http://ecommons.aku.edu/pakistan_fhs_mc_surg_paediatr/11
+Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_paediatr/11